-ALL car parks are very busy over the Easter period, with limited drive-up spots available.
+ALL car parks are very busy this Labour Day long weekend, with limited drive-up spots available.
 Please consider alternative transport options.
-Please have your QR code ready for a smooth entry and exit.
+If you do have a car park booking, please have your QR code ready for a smooth entry and exit and allow extra time to find a spot.
 Our roads and car parks may have changed since your last visit.
-Due to ongoing construction in the T123 car park pick-up and drop-off areas, passengers should plan for potential delays of up to an hour during peak times.
-Learn about the Naarm Way Stage 2 project to plan ahead: https://www.melbourneairport.com.au/plan-ahead.
-To avoid congestion, we recommend using the equivalent pick-up and drop-off facilities at nearby Terminal 4 car park, just a short 10-minute walk from Terminals 1, 2, and 3.
-Simply drive to the Terminal 4 Car Park and proceed to Level 2 for drop-offs or Level 1 for pick-ups.
-Thank you for your patience.
+Due to ongoing construction in the T123 car park Pick up and Drop off areas, passengers should plan for potential delays of up to an hour during peak times.
+Learn more about the Naarm Way Stage 2 project: https://www.melbourneairport.com.au/plan-ahead To avoid congestion, we recommend using the equivalent pick-up and drop-off facilities at nearby Terminal 4 car park, just a short 10-minute walk from Terminals 1, 2, and 3.
+Simply drive to the Terminal 4 Car Park and proceed to Level 2 for Drop off or Level 1 for Pick up.
+Thank you for your patience while we are building your airport.

 Overview